I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 Yeah, Guantanamo's still open.

-You have to say when Obama does his flip-flop on drilling for oil, you gotta know the people on the left are going bonkers.
+But you look at, for all that we say about our side, you have to say when Obama does his flip-flop on drilling for oil, you got to know the people on the left are going bonkers.

-You just you just know they are.
+You just know they are.

-And so the proposition was put forth that if if I would name somebody is really rock rib conservative, and that person would thus get the nomination, this would free Obama to go back to being full-fledged Marxist socialist and win with ease.
+And so the proposition was put forth that if I would name somebody this really rock rib conservative and that person would thus get the nomination.

-Now, but leave me out of it.
+Now, well, well, but leave me out of it.

-The point is here what's the point.
+The point is here.

-Uh he wants Obama to not even try to occupy the right because I will pick somebody who owns it.
+He wants Obama to not even try to occupy the right because I will pick somebody who owns it.

-Obama hopes to hell he gets a squishy, moderate, middle of the road, McCain type.
+Obama hopes to hell he gets a squishy, moderate, middle-of-the-road McCain type.

 He wants somebody who is afraid to occupy conservative positions.